Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Taco Bell's '88% Beef' Controversy — And They Actually Won

-An Alabama law firm files suit claiming Taco Bell's 'seasoned beef' is only 36% beef, with the rest being fillers like oats, soy, and water.
-Taco Bell responds with an unprecedented counteroffensive: full-page newspaper ads with the headline 'Thank you for suing us.'
-They release their recipe, showing the meat is 88% beef with 12% seasonings and other ingredients — standard for seasoned taco meat.
-The law firm drops the suit.
-Taco Bell wins the PR battle definitively.
-It remains the only fast food measurement scandal where the chain came out looking good.
-Their beef: 88%.
-Their confidence: 100%.
+An Alabama law firm sues claiming Taco Bell's 'seasoned beef' is only 36% beef, with the rest being oats, soy, and water.
+Taco Bell's response?
+Full-page newspaper ads.
+Headline: 'Thank you for suing us.'
+They release the entire recipe.
+88% beef, 12% seasonings — which is just... normal seasoned taco meat.
+The law firm quietly drops the suit.
+Taco Bell wins so hard it's almost unfair.
+The only fast food measurement scandal where the chain came out looking better than before.
+88% beef.
+100% confidence.
+Absolute power move.

 OngoingComedy Gold